agruss2/gamutils/README.md

 install_github("agruss2/gamutils", dependencies = TRUE)
 ```

-You can also install the development version of gamutils from
+You can also install the development version of gamutils, if your
-[GitHub](https://github.com/), if your prefer, with:
+prefer, with:

 ``` r
 # install.packages("pak")